kashyap333/Types-of-Autoencoders/README.md

 > Read more about various autoencoders [here](https://iq.opengenus.org/types-of-autoencoder/)

 Here you can find the following type of Autoencoder ( The marked ones are the ones which are completed, will upload the others soon..)
-- [x] Undercomplete autoencoders and Deep Autoencoders
+- [x] Convolutional Autoencoder, Undercomplete autoencoders and Deep Autoencoders
 - [x] Sparse autoencoders
 - [x] Denoising Autoencoder
 - [ ] Contractive Autoencoder